Host Responsibility

 Safe transportation

 Don’t drink and drive!
-Use a bus, train, Uber or taxi or choose a designated driver when going out.
-Provide alternative transport solutions and make travel contact details prominent when you’re the host.
+Use a bus, train, Uber, taxi or Dial-a- Driver.
+Or choose a designated driver when going out.
+Always think ahead and plan your event for maximum safe enjoyment.
+Hosts should promote safe transport solutions such as Uber or Taxis and help with ordering.

 Alcohol content and standard drinks

-Jean-Marc has an alcohol content of 12% (this is less than many still wines).
-Each 750 ml bottle contains 7.1 Standard Drinks.
+Jean-Marc champagne has an alcohol content of 12% (this is less than many still wines).
+Each 750ml bottle contains 7.1 Standard Drinks.
 For comparison, a bottle of 13% alcohol wine has 7.7 Standard Drinks and a bottle of 14% alcohol wine has 8.3 Standard drinks.
-Our 375 ml bottles are 3.6 standard drinks – so serving these can help reduce overall consumption.
+Our 375ml bottles are 3.6 standard drinks – so serving these can help reduce overall consumption.

 Glassware sizes